-VAX-11 systems were quite popular in the 80s, especially in higher education.
-Now it is difficult to understand some of the concepts described in the books of those years, without knowing the features of the architecture of these systems.
-VAX-11s were more expensive than PDP-11s, but more oriented towards universal programming and still significantly cheaper than IBM/370 systems.
-For the VAX architecture, the V-11 processor was made by the mid-80s, and before that time, processor assemblies were used.
+The VAX-11 systems were quite popular in the 80's, especially in higher education.
+Now it is difficult to understand some of the concepts described in the books from those years, without knowing the features of the architecture of those systems.

-But VAX-11 is a very slow system for its class and price.
-Even the super-simple 6502 at 4 MHz could outrun the slowest family member VAX-11/30, and the fastest VAX-11 systems – huge cabinets and “whole furniture sets” are at the same level of speed as the first PC ATs.
-When the 80286 appeared, it became clear that the days of the VAX-11 were numbered and even slowdown with the development of systems based on 80286 could not change anything fundamentally.
-The straightforward men from Acorn, having made ARM in 1985, without hiding anything, said that ARM is much cheaper and much faster.
-VAX-11, however, remained relevant until the early 90s, while still having some advantages over the PC, in particular, faster systems for working with disks.
+However the VAX-11 is a very slow system for its class and price.
+Even the super-simple 6502 at 4 MHz could outrun the slowest family member VAX-11/30.
+The fastest VAX-11 systems – huge cabinets and “whole furniture sets” – was at the same level of speed as the first PC AT's.
+When the 80286 appeared it became clear that the days of the VAX-11 were numbered and even the slowdown of the development of systems based on the 80286 could not change anything fundamentally.
+The straightforward people from Acorn having made the ARM in 1985 without hiding anything, said that the ARM is much cheaper and much faster.
+The VAX-11 however remained relevant until the early 90's, while still having some advantages over the PC, in particular faster systems for working with disks.

-VAX-11 is probably the last mass computer system, in which the convenience of working in assembly language was considered more important than its speed.
-In a sense, this approach has moved to modern popular scripting languages.
+The VAX-11 is probably the last mass computer system in which the convenience of working in assembly language was considered more important than its performance.
+In a sense this approach has moved to modern popular scripting languages.

-Surprisingly, there is very little literature available on VAX-11 systems in open access.
-As if there is some strange law of oblivion.
-Several episodes close to politics and correlated with the history of the USSR are associated with the history of this architecture.
+Surprisingly there is very little literature available on the VAX-11 systems in open access, as if there is some strange law of oblivion.
+Several episodes close to politics and correlated with the history of the USSR have been associated with the history of this architecture.
 It is possible that the actual rejection of the development of the PDP-11 architecture was caused by its low cost and the success of its cloning in the Soviet Union.
-And the cloning of the VAX-11 cost an order of magnitude more resources and led to a dead end.
-Interest in VAX-11 was created using, for example, hoaxes like the famous Kremvax on April 1, 1984, in which the then USSR leader Konstantin Chernenko offered to drink vodka on the occasion of connecting to the Usenet network.
-Another joke was that some VAX-11 chips were impressed with a message in broken Russian about how good the VAX-11 is.
+The cloning of the VAX-11 cost a higher order of magnitude in resources and led to a dead end.
+Interest in the VAX-11 was created using for example, hoaxes like the famous Kremvax on April 1 1984, in which the then USSR leader Konstantin Chernenko offered to drink vodka on the occasion of connecting to the Usenet network.
+Another joke was that some VAX-11 chips were impressed with a message in broken Russian about how good the VAX-11 was.

-Some models of VAX-11 were cloned in the USSR by the end of the 80's, but such clones were produced very little and they almost did not find a use.
+Some models of the VAX-11 were cloned in the USSR by the end of the 80's, but such clones were produced in very little numbers and they almost did not find a use.